 Apala Mishra was born in the Uttar Pradesh district of Ghaziabad in 1997, and as of 2021, she is 24 years old.

-While engineers continue to dominate the UPSC Civil Services toppers list, Dr Apala Mishra, who holds a dental surgery degree, has secured a spot at rank 9.
+While engineers continue to dominate the UPSC Civil Services toppers list, Dr. Apala Mishra, who holds a dental surgery degree, has secured a spot at rank 9.
 Mishra, a Delhi resident, not only passed the exam but also received the highest score (215) on the personality test.
 The top student attributes her success to hard work and self-study.
 Interestingly, Mishra failed to pass the preliminary stage of the exam in both of her previous attempts.

 Talking about deviating the career path from medicine to administration, Apala said, “My background served as a source of inspiration for me.
-I took a careful look at our country’s healthcare system and realised it requires more attention.
+I took a careful look at our country’s healthcare system and realized it requires more attention.
 This thought inspired me to pursue a career in the civil service in order to make a greater impact in society,” she said.

 “Exams like UPSC CSE can take a mental toll on anyone and it is very essential for aspirants to take care of themselves.
-It is important to make yourself a priority while chasing your goal,”
+It is important to make yourself a priority while chasing your goal,” the topper added.
+You must know the way to control yourself and be a continuous learner.

 Apala Mishra Marksheet